mjpitz/jsonnet-monitoring-starter/README.md

 # jsonnet-monitoring-starter

 This project is a [Jsonnet] starter kit used to scaffold monitoring with [Prometheus] and [Grafana].
-I put this reference together after spending several days trying to wrap my head around projects using jsonnet.
+I put this reference together after spending several days trying to wrap my head around projects using Jsonnet.
 It aims to simplify the development of monitoring for open source projects.
 The current starter supports generating: